bmeares/Meerschaum/docs/mkdocs/get-started/bootstrap.md

 !!! success "Success!
 Now what?"

     Well done, you've built your first pipe!
-Check out [all of the commands](/reference/actions) you have at your disposal.
+When you're ready to build your first project, head over the to [compose projects guide](/get-started/compose-projects).

     For now, here are some useful commands to manage your pipe: